hadi-alnehlawi/ARABIC_TO_ROMAN/README.md

 ## Note

-the input must be number without any dots or commas:
+The input must be number only without any dots or commas

 - 2,410 must be entered 2410 without comma
 - 151.00 must be entered 151 wihtout dot